Prescription Misuse, Abuse & Addiction

 Background

-Keeping up with content additions, streamlining navigation, and overhauling original content has been an ongoing challenge I have very much enjoyed.
-I played a key role in the development and content strategy for the site and continue to author and edit content as services are updated and additional sections are added.
+Keeping up with content additions, streamlining navigation, and overhauling original content was an ongoing challenge I enjoyed.
+I played a key role in the development and content strategy for the site and continued to author and edit content as services were updated and additional sections added.

 Challenges

-• The site is funded through federal grants provided to the South Dakota Departments of Health and Social Services.
+• The sitewas funded through federal grants provided to the South Dakota Departments of Health and Social Services.

-• Each agency has separate budgets and specific priority projects so being clear about actionable goals is critical.
+• Each agency had separate budgets and specific priority projects, so being clear about actionable goals was critical.

-• Decision-makers are often unfamiliar with website content best practices and the design thinking process.
+• Decision-makers were often unfamiliar with website content best practices and the design thinking process.

 • iFrames.
-The key data section is powered by Tableau.
-The client needed to be able to update data in real time so even though this solution isn’t particularly mobile-friendly, the content is most often viewed on desktop and it alleviates the need for agency or developers to be on-call to make updates (also keeps the backend of the site safer).
+The key data section was powered by Tableau.
+The client needed to be able to update data in real time, so even though this solution isn’t particularly mobile-friendly, the content is most often viewed on desktop, and it alleviated the need for agency or developers to be on-call to make updates (also keeps the backend of the site safer).

 • More iFrames.
-The searchable database is not under our purview, and not user-friendly.
+The searchable database was not under our purview, and was not user-friendly.

 My Contributions